Greater Manchester is working to clean up air pollution on local roads.

 No date can be confirmed yet.
 This is because government would need to agree to GM’s proposals for an investment-led Clean Air Plan for the Clean Taxi Fund to go ahead.

-Depending on the feedback received, any final changes would then be made before launching the fund.
+Depending on the feedback we get from government, we may need to make final changes before launching the fund.

 Please sign up for updates on future funding.

 A Clean Taxi Fund would need to be approved by government.
-No date for grants opening is available yet.
+No date for the fund opening is available yet.

 Please sign up for updates on future funding.